 - Taking classes on cultural insights and acting on learnings;

-- Following BIPOC leaders and participating in amplifying their voices and supporting their work (particularly for self-determination);
+- Following BIPOC (Black, Indigenous and People of Colour) leaders and participating in amplifying their voices and supporting their work (particularly for self-determination);

 - Sharing what I’m learning with my community, calling out/in racism when I see it and staying open to being called out when I’ve missed the mark;